 InvestigateWest used voter age and county of residence in the “predict race” function.
-For each voter the output gives the predicted probability that they are one of five ethnic groups: Asian, Black, Hispanic, other or white.
+For each voter the output gives the predicted probability that they are one of five racial/ethnic groups: Asian, Black, Hispanic, other or white.

 This output is a continuous variable ranging from 0% to 100% certainty.
 InvestigateWest classified a voter according to the highest value of predicted probability: If it said 0.49% white, and all of the other probabilities were less than 0.49%, then that voter is white in our data.
 The Washington State Auditor is currently using a similar method in a different statistical program and with finer geographic detail and racial categories in its own analysis.
 Dr. Loren Collingwood, associate professor at the University of New Mexico, reviewed InvestigateWest’s analysis.

 Throughout the story, simple descriptive statistics are shown.
 However, InvestigateWest also ran many logit regression equations, similar to recent academic work.